 Other key changes:

 MEPs will, in addition, vote on a separate report assessing the Annual Report on the Financial Activities of the European Investment Bank for 2016, in which they defend the importance of the EIB's investments and call for more transparency and more efforts to fight tax avoidance.

 How it works

-The new rules will release the €3 billion kept in reserve.
-Of this, up to €1.4 billion are earmarked for public sector projects addressing the root causes of migration.
-In addition, €2.3 billion for that period are provided for private sector lending for migration-related projects, which, for example, create employment opportunities and improve both the daily living and business environment, raising the ceiling to €32.3 billion.
+The new rules would release these €3 billion kept in reserve.
+Of this, up to €1.4 billion would be earmarked for public sector projects addressing the root causes of migration.
+In addition, €2.3 billion for that period would be provided for private sector lending for migration-related projects, raising the ceiling to €32.3 billion.

 Projects outside the EU account for around 10% of total EIB lending.